 Assault Charge

-A simple assault is a misdemeanor crime.
+A simple assault is a misdemeanor crime punishable by a maximum fine of $1,000 and up to six months imprisonment.
 In order for a felony charge to be leveled against you, the charge must be for aggravated assault.

-A simple assault is a misdemeanor crime punishable by a maximum fine of $1,000 and up to six months imprisonment.
-Crimes like aggravated assault are considered “wobbler” crimes because they can be a felony or misdemeanor depending on the circumstances.
+Crimes like assault are considered “wobbler” crimes because they can be a felony or misdemeanor, depending on the circumstances.

 Battery Charge

-You should be aware that with both assault and battery if they are considered a felony, they are counted towards California’s “three-strike” rule.
+You should be aware that with both assault and battery, if they are considered a felony, they are counted towards California’s “three-strike” rule.

 Penalties for Assault and Battery Charges